loganmarchione/telegraf-nut-input/README.md

 ## Requirements

   - You must already have a working instance of NUT, with Telegraf installed on the same machine.
+  - InfluxDB v1
-  - You must already have an InfluxDB database created, along with a user that has `WRITE` and `READ` permissions on that database.
+    - You must already have an InfluxDB database and a user that has `WRITE` permissions on that database.
+  - InfluxDB v2
+    - You must already have an org, bucket, and API token with write access to that bucket.
   - Telegraf needs to be able to reach that InfluxDB instance by hostname or IP address.

 ### Example usage